Challenges and solutions: commissioning social care during COVID-19

 Lack of choice and unmet needs Open

 - Some people are not getting, or for long periods did not get, the support they need due to temporary closure of services, providers not accepting new people and some people refusing support out of fear or the need to shield.
 Prior to the pandemic, Age UK estimated one in seven older people don’t get the care and support they need.

 - Choice has been limited.
 Lack of appropriate assessments, rapid discharge to care homes or quickly arranged support in the community means people may be in homes they wouldn’t have chosen, have not had help to return home or are not getting support that is right for them.

-- Thirty-five per cent of local authorities report fewer people presenting needs relating to domestic abuse and safeguarding since lockdown on 23 March 2020.
+- Thirty-five per cent of local authorities report fewer people presenting needs relating to domestic abuse and safeguarding since lockdown in March 2020.

 - There is also insufficient access to primary, community services and mental health services to support local people’s needs.

-- An additional 4 million carers are providing unpaid support in the crisis.
+- An additional 4.5 million carers are providing unpaid support in the crisis.
 Existing carers are providing more support and facing isolation, stress and financial pressures with many more having to decide between caring for someone or giving up work.

 - Modelling, however, indicates that many people are over-supported.
 Support approaches and the way contracts operate limit opportunities to tailor support and help people gain more independence.